Film Spoilers and

 After Journeying to 1985, The Next Time Travel Journey Would Be To the Future Year of 2015

-The funny twist ending when panicked mad scientist Dr. Emmett "Doc" Brown (Christopher Lloyd) suddenly returned to 1985 Hill Valley from the future year of 2015 in his silver DeLorean time machine vehicle, shouting: "Marty!
-You've gotta come back with me!...Back to the future!"
+In the comedy's funny twist ending, panicked mad scientist Dr. Emmett "Doc" Brown (Christopher Lloyd) suddenly returned to 1985 Hill Valley from the future year of 2015 in his silver DeLorean time machine vehicle, shouting:

 As Doc charged up the DeLorean and squealed out of the driveway, Marty noted: "Hey, Doc.
 We better back up.
 We don't have enough road to get up to 88."
 Doc smugly replied with a famous line: